SushiLoversUia/SushiLovers/README.md

 description of product:

 	Goals:

+		Create a new and original presentation software.
-		Let people present their work in a more efficient and understandable way with different tools, presentation options.
+        A tool that people can use to present their work in a efficient and understandable way.
+		A software that offer different edit tools and presentation options.
-		Make software easy as much as possible for users.
+		Make software as easy as possible for users.

 	Unique Selling Points:

-		Simple and light with, but with all necessary tools for customers who want to make it very quickly and easy.
+		Simple and light, but with all necessary tools for customers who want to make a beautiful presentation quickly.

+        Too many options create a lot headache.
+Be smart, go sushi!

+        A software for people in all ages.

 development process board : https://trello.com/b/xMPAiDzi/sushilovers